Clan Lamont: Origins

 Around the year 500, the Irish kingdom of Dal Riata emigrated from Ulster to southwestern Scotland.
 Based on oral traditions, this invasion into Scottish territory was led by the three sons of Erc, the King of Dal Riata.
 It was during this "building stage" of the Scottish Kingdom of Dalriada that the Stone of Destiny and the Coronation Stone were brought by the Gaels into Argyll.
 The Coronation Stone was later brought to Scone, the capital of the Southern Picts.
 It was there that the Picts and Scots became unified in 844 under the guidance of Kenneth MacAlpine.

 Anrothan O'Neill, an Irish prince from the O'Neill dynasty, took advantage of this new Scottish kingdom and gave up his rulership in Ireland to settle down in Argyll.
 From Anrothan's line came a prominent lord named Aodha Alainn O'Neil, who had three sons: Gillachrist, Neill, and Dunslebhe.
 Gillachrist's son, Lachlan, founded Clan MacLachlan, and Gillachrist's brother, Neill, founded Clan MacNeil of Barra.
 Dunslebhe had two sons: Ewen and Fearchar.
 Ewen founded Clan Ewen of Otter, and Fearchar's grandson founded Clan Lamont.

 Until the 13th century, Clan Lamont was known as MacKerracher in honor of Fearchar.
 In 1235, however, Sir Laumon signed a charter granting lands to Paisley Abbey.
 From Laumon comes the modern name "Lamont", and the clan became known as such.
 His descendants, the early chiefs of the clan, were described as "The Great MacLamont of all Cowal" (Mac Laomain mor Chomhail uile).

 Wars of Scottish Independence

-During the Wars of Scottish Independence, Sir John Lamont, Laumon's grandson and the Chief of the clan, sided with the MacDougall's of Lorne against Robert the Bruce.
+During the Wars of Scottish Independence, Sir John Lamont, Laumon's grandson and the Chief of the clan, sided with the MacDougalls of Lorne against Robert the Bruce.
 The MacDougall bid for the throne was foiled, and the Lamonts suffered along with their allies.
 Once Robert the Bruce was firmly situated on the throne, he and his line took vengeance against the clans that had opposed him.
 In 1371, Robert II gave the Lamont hereditary seat at Dunoon to Bruce supporter Sir Colin Campbell, Black Knight of Loch Awe.

 By the end of the 14th century, almost all of Clan Lamont's original Cowal territory had been lost to the Campbells.
 In spite of considerable intermarriage between Clan Campbell and Clan Lamont, the relations between Campbell clansmen and Lamont clansmen remained harsh and bitter.